davidrmckinnon/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

     ...
     ```

-    The `uber-jar` is only included when the `classic` profile is invoked, i.e `mvn clean install -PautoInstallSinglePackage -Pclassic`.
+    The `uber-jar` is only included when the `classic` profile is invoked, that is `mvn clean install -PautoInstallSinglePackage -Pclassic`.
 Again, this is unique to this project.
 In a real-world project, generated from the AEM Project Archetype the `uber-jar` will be the default if the version of AEM specified is 6.5 or 6.4.

     The [uber-jar](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/ht-projects-maven.html#experience-manager-api-dependencies) contains all public Java APIs exposed by AEM 6.x.
 The version is maintained in the Parent reactor pom located at the root of the project `aem-guides-wknd/pom.xml`.